 Why Make This Recipe

 - So easy!
 This classy canapés recipe will take you less than 15 minutes from start to finish.
 Just chop up some smoked salmon and dill, then mix with a sauce of crème fraîche, dijon mustard, and lemon juice.
 Put it together on cucumber slices, and you’re done.

 - Healthy and light, but still delicious!
 Appetizer spreads can be heavy on the high-calorie items with lots of fried foods, meats, and cheeses.
 This smoked salmon appetizer is light and low-carb, so won’t fill you up before the main course.
 Gluten-free too!

 - So pretty!
-These little beauties will shine on your table with their bright colors and textures.
-Perfect for when you want to serve an elegant first course without slaving in the kitchen all day!
+These canapés with smoked salmon will shine on your table with their bright colors and textures.
+Perfect for when you want to serve an elegant first course without slaving in the kitchen all day.

 - Smoked Salmon: The best type of smoked salmon for this recipe is cold-smoked.
 See below for the difference between cold smoked salmon and hot smoked salmon.

 - Cucumber: I’ve specified an English cucumber for this recipe, which is also known as a “seedless” cucumber.
 It’s not really totally seedless, but its seeds are smaller and less watery than a regular cucumber.
 Also, the skin of an English cucumber is not too tough to eat.
 Slicing your cucumber with skin intact will give you a beautiful color combination between the green cucumber edges and the pinkish-peach salmon.
 Mini cucumbers would also work well.